Chris Hollins (broadcaster)

 Christopher Jonathan Hollins (born 20 March 1971) is an English journalist, presenter and TV personality.
-Formerly a first-class cricketer, he is best known for being the sports correspondent for BBC Breakfast until 2012, and for winning Strictly Come Dancing 2009.
+Hollins is best known for being the sports correspondent for BBC Breakfast until 2012 and for winning Strictly Come Dancing 2009.

 Hollins presented the BBC consumer rights series Watchdog from 2010 until 2015.

 Early life

 Hollins was born into a footballing family in Bromley, south London.
-His father is John Hollins, the former Chelsea, Arsenal, Queens Park Rangers and England footballer.
+His father was John Hollins, the former Chelsea, Arsenal, Queens Park Rangers and England footballer.
 His uncle David was a goalkeeper and played for Newcastle United as well as Wales, winning eleven caps.

-Hollins was educated at Bickley Park School in Bromley and Tonbridge School, Durham University, Hild Bede College, and Keble College, Oxford.
+Hollins was educated at Bickley Park School in Bromley and Tonbridge School.
+He graduated from Durham University in 1993 with a degree in history and sociology and a special diploma in social sciences from Keble College, Oxford in 1994.

 Career

 Sport

 After leaving Tonbridge School in 1989, he played football for Charlton, Queens Park Rangers, and Aldershot Town.
 He then attended Durham University and subsequently Oxford University for whom he played first-class cricket and gained a blue.